plone/training/deployment/intro.rst

 ============

 The subject of this training is the deployment of Plone for production purposes.

 We will, in particular, be focusing on automating deployment using tools which can target a fresh Linux server and create on it an efficient, robust server.

-That target server may be a cloud server newly created on AWS, Linode or DigitalOcean.
+That target server may be a cloud server newly created on :term:`AWS`, :term:`Linode` or :term:`DigitalOcean`.

 Or, it may be a virtual machine created for testing on your own desk or laptop.

 Our goal is that these deployments be *repeatable*.
 If we run the automated deployment multiple times against multiple cloud servers, we should get the same results.

 If we run the automated deployment against a virtual machine on our laptop, we should be able to test it as if it was a matching cloud server.

 The tools we use for this purpose reflect the opinions of the Plone Installer Team.
 *We are opinionated*.

 With a great many years of experience administering servers and Plone, we feel we have a right to our opinions.
 But, most importantly, we know we have to make choices and support those choices.